CNR-STIIMA-IRAS/dfki-quad/README.md

 It mainly contains a *simulation*, dynamic walking controller using *MPC*, *WBC* and different *Gait Sequencers* and hardware *drivers* to be used with different quadrupeds.
 - To install the whole software stack please refer to [Installation](#installation)
 - To run the simulated experiments from our paper [**Benchmarking Different QP Formulations and Solvers for Dynamic Quadrupedal Walking**](https://arxiv.org/abs/2502.01329) please refer to section [Run the solver comparison experiments](#run-the-solver-comparison-experiments)
+- To run the model-adaptation from out paper **Adaptive Model-Based Control of Quadrupeds via Online System Identification using Kalman Filter** (under review) please refer to section [Run adaptive MPC experiments](#run-adaptive-mpc-experiments)
 - To run the controller in simulation or on your own hardware *(EXPERIMENTAL)*, pleae refer to [Run the software stack](#run-the-software-stack)

 ## Authors